amanbajaj98/Fighter-Game-Project/README.md

     <li>first task : who is doing it (if in team)</li>
     <ul>
       <li>
-        Aman: Does fighter class, gets it to draw and animate(duck and jump)
+        Aman: Does fighter class, gets it to draw and animate(move and jump)
       </li>
       <li>
-        Kunaal: Sets up background and health bar, gets started on drawing fighters
+        Kunaal: Sets up background(PImage) and health bar(Class), gets started on drawing fighters
       </li>
     </ul>
   </ul>